 Pitocin is an artificial form of oxytocin.
-Oxytocin is natural hormone released by the pituitary gland and it serves a critical function in the childbirth process.
+Oxytocin is a natural hormone released by the pituitary gland and it serves a critical function in the childbirth process.
 Oxytocin stimulates the muscles of the uterus to contract and start the process of child labor.
 Oxytocin continues to fuel the labor and delivery process by prompting the body to release prostaglandins which further increases the frequency and intensity of uterine contractions.
-Pitocin is a synthetically manufactured form of oxytocin that doctors can administer intravenously.
+Pitocin is administered intravenously in order to stimulate contractions.

 The Pitocin is quickly absorbed into the bloodstream and triggers the same biological reactions in the mother's body as oxytocin.
-OB-GYNs typically use Pitocin for one of 2 reasons: (1) to induce the start of labor when the baby is overdue; and (2) to stimulate contractions and jump start labor that is not progressing fast enough.Problems With Pitocin
+OB-GYNs typically use Pitocin for one of 2 reasons: (1) to induce the start of labor when the baby is overdue; and (2) to stimulate contractions and jump-start labor that is not progressing fast enough.Problems With Pitocin

-Anecdotally, some women believe that a delivery with a oxytocin enhancer is more painful.
-This may well be true but there is not medical literature that supports this theory.Guidelines for Pitocin
+Anecdotally, some women believe that delivery with an oxytocin enhancer is more painful.
+This may well be true but there is no medical literature that supports this theory.Guidelines for Pitocin

 The inherent dangers of Pitocin have led to the development of very strict medical guidelines for the appropriate use of the drug.
 These guidelines instruct that Pitocin should be administered conservatively starting at a very low dose with careful fetal stress monitoring.
 Once uterine contractions reach a normal pattern no further Pitocin should be given.
 Finally, if labor is still not progressing even after Pitocin has triggered normal contraction activity doctors should resort to C-section delivery NOT more Pitocin.